 Research solidly supports claims that noise is a health hazard, not just a nuisance.
 According to the Centers for Disease Control and Prevention, exposure to certain everyday sounds at close range—such as lawnmowers and motorcycles can cause hearing damage.
 A noisy restaurant checks in at 80 decibels, a subway train at 120, live rock music at 130.
-Not surprisingly, noise affects the ability to concentrate and learn.
+Ongoing exposure to noise nuisances can also cause stress, anxiety, depression, and sleep disturbances.
+Noise also affects the ability to concentrate and learn.
 Schoolchildren exposed to excessive noise—for example, in schools close to airports or elevated trains—have been found to have problems with reading and memory.

 Neighbors who create excessive noise can be especially problematic—you can't easily escape or shut out the noise, and, because you have to see these people on a regular basis, you don't want to rock the boat too much.
 Here's some advice on how to address noisy neighbors.